fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 :::
 -->

-The build process takes awhile and you have to wait for completion.
+The build process takes awhile, and you have to wait for completion.

 The output should be similar to: